SHOP

 Peugeot e-2008 review

-Gone are the days of families owning a humble hatchback as their only car because now the future is seemingly the electric SUV, which is where the latest Peugeot e-2008 steps in.
+Gone are the days of families owning a humble hatchback because now the future is seemingly electric, which is where the Peugeot e-2008 steps in.
+It’s large, practical and very quirky, so it won’t bore you like some of the copy-and-pasted models out there.
+But is it better than a similarly priced hatchback?
+All this and more in our Peugeot e-2008 review below.

 • Decent 250-mile range